 The exception is budding, sometimes call summer budding, which is explained in this blog.
 This (and chip budding) are both summer grafting techniques.

 Summer budding is one of the easier methods because you don’t need to collect the scion wood in advance.
-The wood can be (and in fact should be) harvested on the same day.
+Harvest the wood on the same day for the best results.
 This saves forward planning.
 However, depending on the situation, the tree may need some preparation in advance.

 If you’re planning to use budding on a mature tree, you’ll need to prune it hard a few months beforehand.
-This ensures that there’s strong one-year-old shoots in the tree to bud onto.
+This ensures that there are strong one-year-old shoots in the tree to bud onto.

 Great article… thankyou